8 Resume Writing Mistakes That Are Costing You Job Interviews

 Your resume is a formal, professional document and should be written as such.
 Avoid unnecessarily colourful language.

-While this might be acceptable on your LinkedIn profile, flowery writing can come across as unprofessional on your resume.
+While this might be acceptable on your LinkedIn profile, flowery writing can appear as unprofessional on your resume.

 For instance, instead of: